liuzy0708/Awesome_OL/README.md

 Welcome to Awesome_OL, your comprehensive toolkit for online learning strategies and classifiers!
 This repository provides a collection of state-of-the-art strategies and classifiers for online active learning (OAL) and online semi-supervised learning (OSSL).
 Whether you're a researcher, practitioner, or enthusiast in machine learning, this toolkit offers valuable resources and implementations to enhance your projects.

-### Contents:

-- **utils.py**: This component file serves as the interface between classifiers and strategies, facilitating seamless interaction within the toolkit.

 ### OAL Strategies:

 Explore a variety of online active learning strategies located in the **OAL_strategies** folder: